SolviQorda/lambdalumps/README.md

 2. `cd LambdaLumps`

-3. Ensure that [Haskell](https://www.haskell.org/platform) is installed.
+3. Ensure that [Haskell](https://www.haskell.org/platform) is installed (core).
 Cabal is included in the Haskell platform.

 4. `cabal sandbox init`